flavioaiello/container-practices/README.md

 ```

 ## Run not as root
-Running a process in a container as root is really bad practice.
+Running a process in a container as root is bad practice.
 The switch user `su` command brings some TTY hassle and `gosu` is deprecated in the meantime.
-For this purpose now you can use `su-exec`, a really lean alternative included in alpine linux.
+For this purpose you can use now `su-exec`, a lean alternative included in alpine linux.

 ### Example `Dockerfile` excerpt
 ```